Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Objects

-Objects are used to group together properties and associated methods.
-An object is defined using braces ({}
+Objects are used to group related properties and methods.
+An object is defined using curly braces ({}

 ) and specifying the corresponding properties and values.
-For example, you can var car = { make: 'Toyota', model: 'Corolla', year: 2020 };
+For example, var car = { make: 'Toyota', model: 'Corolla', year: 2020 };

 .